A slack clone in 5 lines of bash

 Most of the time, real and effective owners are the same.

-77: UNIX exposes this capability through something called the setuid
+77: UNIX exposes this capability through something called the setuid bit. .

 The kernel examines the effective ownership of a process to determine said process' ability to read or write to files.

-With that in mind, let's examine the content of /var/lib/suc
+With that in mind, let's examine the content of /var/lib/suc on the dam:

 ssh -i ~/.ssh/id_rsa edk@the-dam.org ls -l /var/lib/suc total 92 -rw-r----- 1 suc c3n 44368 Apr 13 19:18 banane -rw-r----- 1 suc forbiddenlands 6234 Apr 13 21:04 forbiddenlands -rw-r----- 1 suc frenchies 62 Apr 21 22:23 frenchies -rw-r----- 1 suc guixdevs 0 Apr 22 15:39 guix -rw-r----- 1 suc iwp9 4181 Apr 21 21:46 iwp9 -rw-r----- 1 suc users 18241 Jun 30 07:14 the-dam -rw-r----- 1 suc wb3c 188 May 10 11:56 wb3c

-can read and write those
+The files in /var/lib/suc belong to suc; only suc can read and write those

-output of the command above, I recommend section 2.4, "Permissions" of Brian W Kernighan and Rob Pike, The UNIX Programming Environment, (Prentice-Hall Englewood Cliffs, NJ, 1984). .
+files 88: If you do not understand the -rw-r----- output of the command above, I recommend section 2.4, "Permissions" of Brian W Kernighan and Rob Pike, The UNIX Programming Environment, (Prentice-Hall Englewood Cliffs, NJ, 1984). .

-, may read some of the files (e.g. banane
+Any other user, such as alice, may read some of the files (e.g. banane),

-provided she belongs to the appropriate group (e.g. c3n
+provided she belongs to the appropriate group (e.g. c3n).

 With this configuration,

-does not need to care about access control at all.
+suc does not need to care about access control at all.

-need not match a user against the list of authorized readers or writers of a channel.
+For example suc need not match a user against the list of authorized readers or writers of a channel.

-with bells and whistles, see below.
+Instead, usuc 99: usuc extends suc with bells and whistles, see below.

 will just happily always try to read or write the file.